Need help now? Call 403-815-3040 or book your consultation.

 Deep Cavities in Molars

-Molars are more prone to decay due to their grooves and position.
+Molars are more prone to decay.
 A cavity here can cause significant sensitivity.

 Cracked Tooth or Filling